Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Conceptualization of transfer learning factors

-So far, we discussed similarity in terms of researchers' qualitative perception of the source and target tasks, however, similarity can also be measured quantitatively via what we refer to as \textbf{feature space similarity}.
-By embedding the datasets into a shared representation space (for example, by extracting traditional feature descriptors like SIFT or HOG, off-the-shelf feature extractors, etc) one can study how close the distributions of these embeddings are (for example, in terms of Kullback-Leibler divergence), and then possibly trying to align the distributions better.
-This was often done more explicitly in transfer learning before the advent of deep learning, but is still often implicitly, for example by normalizing images to the same intensity values.
-Several examples of such measures, both for general computer vision and medical imaging, can be found in \cite{juodelyte2024dataset}.
+Beyond qualitative perception, similarity can be measured quantitatively through \textbf{feature space similarity}.
+By embedding datasets into a shared representation space using descriptors like SIFT, HOG, or off-the-shelf extractors, one can quantify distributional closeness via metrics such as Kullback-Leibler divergence to improve alignment.
+While more explicit before the advent of deep learning, this approach persists implicitly through techniques like intensity normalization.
+Examples of such measures for both general computer vision and medical imaging are discussed in \cite{juodelyte2024dataset}.

-Finally the \textbf{similarity of task complexity} (rather than just the task complexity of the source task) is also sometimes mentioned as a factor contributing to transferability.
+Finally, \textbf{similarity of task complexity} (rather than just complexity of the source task) is sometimes mentioned as a factor contributing to transferability.
 If the target task has fine-grained labels, researchers have hypothesized that fine-grained source tasks would lead to higher transferability.

-\section{Methods - questionnaire}
+\section{Methods: questionnaire}